"Big in Japan" - Insightful Articles About The Music Market In Japan

 Naturally, the younger generation are influenced by pop culture from the West.
 Whatever is trendy in the USA and UK will eventually be embraced by the people of Japan in their own special way.
 With the 25+ generations, current pop culture is not so much an influence.
 There are niche groups in all kinds of music.
 And since Japan is a large population, these niche groups can be large (even more than in your own country).
 There are fans of country, bluegrass, jazz, Hawaiian, Brazilian/Latin, new age, gothic, punk, house, emo, death metal, hip hop, rap, neo-soul, gospel, etc. Fans in Japan tend to be the best fans in the world since they are very eager to participate and learn everything about anything having to do with a particular genre of music and artist.
 They are more likely to discover and connect with foreign artists that offer info, content and support in the Japanese language.

 Sometimes people in the West are surprised when they find out that one of their own local bands is "big in Japan".
 Many people scoff at this distinction and the phrase "big in Japan" has become somewhat of a joke.
 But when you consider Japan is one of the world's largest music markets, even "small in Japan" can mean big revenues for that band.
-Surely, any indie band selling a few thousand downloads, and selling out shows in Japan does not consider it a joke.
+Surely, any indie band with thousands or millions of downloads and streams from Japan, and selling out shows in Japan does not consider it a joke.
 They are probably laughing at all the other bands that have ignored Japan completely.

 There are bands and labels from all over the world (some that have not even set foot in Japan) that are selling a few hundred, some a few thousand, and some a few million dollars worth in music in Japan each year.
 They are hard-working bands and labels that are smart and understand the global music business.